The glass block

 Maison Hermes – Renzo Piano

-Tokyo’s representative building, which is modeled on the conformation of the lot that houses it, is one of the most famous examples of glass architecture.
-The envelope is the result of the multiple repetition of the same glass matrix, a square-shaped module replicated 13,000 times.
-The building, which houses the Hermes fashion house, was inaugurated in 2001 by Renzo Piano and soon distinguished itself in the urban context for its high brightness made by day by the transparency of the material and by night by the internal lights of the Maison.
+A representative building in Tokyo, which is modelled on the conformation of the lot that hosts it, it is one of the most famous examples of glass architecture.
+The envelope is the result of the multiple repetition of the same glass matrix, a square-shaped module replicated 13.000 times.
+The building, which houses the Hermes fashion house, was inaugurated in 2001 by Renzo Piano and soon stood out in the urban context for its high luminosity made so by day by the transparency of the material and by night by the internal lights of the Maison.
+In 2006, the south wing was added, built using the same type of glass brick.
+This is a new module that has reduced the thickness of the joint between the bricks and has allowed the perimeter bands of the single element to be painted, resulting in a light and even more luminous architecture.
+Today, in fact, the building is famous as the “bright lanterna” from Tokyo.

-Night view of the glass block of Renzo Piano’s Maison Hermes in Tokyo
+Night view of the glass block envelope of Renzo Piano's Maison Hermes in Tokyo

 Source: https://commons.wikimedia.org/wiki/File:Hermes_Ginza.jpg

-The Thermal Tiberio complex is located at the foot of the Pyrenees, was designed by the Moneo Brock Studio and represents another significant example of glass block architecture.
-The sinuous shapes that characterize it, make it a building with little impact and able to lightly fit into the surrounding natural context, favoring complete harmony with the landscape.
-The façade is made up of transparent glass blocks that broaden the mountain light.
+The Tiberius Baths complex is located at the foot of the Pyrenees, was designed by Moneo Brock Studio and represents another significant example of glass block architecture.
+The sinuous shapes that characterize it make it a building with little impact and able to fit lightly into the surrounding natural context, favoring complete harmony with the landscape.
+The facade is made up of transparent glass blocks that amplify the mountain light.
 The peculiarity of the envelope lies in the shape of the bricks, a trapezoidal choice, with the dual purpose of maximizing the sinuous shape of the building and accentuating its reflective capabilities.

-Glass brick facade of the Thermal baths - Moneo Brock Studio
+Glass brick facade of the Baths of Tiberius – Moneo Brock Studio

-Glass brick facade of the Thermal baths – Moneo Brock Studio
+Glass brick facade of the Baths of Tiberius – Moneo Brock Studio

 DWG